Why do I need an audit?

 Despite this, there are a number of reasons why an audit can be of benefit to your company even if it falls below this threshold.

 In addition to identifying material errors or irregularities occurring in the business and delivering practical advice to improve your business, an independent and robust audit will provide assurance to you and give you credibility with your lenders about your company’s past performance.
-And knowing where you are today is the essential first step in creating an effective strategic plan, helping you to achieve your ambitions.
+Knowing where you are today is the essential first step in creating an effective strategic plan, helping you to achieve your ambitions.

 If your plan is to grow your business an audit will help you foresee if you are likely to exceed the turnover threshold in the near future, and avoid having to revisit the previous years’ figures, once the threshold has been reached